GSA/digitalgov.gov/content/events/2019/06/2019-06-19-gsa-customer-experience-cx-hackathon.md

 ### Presentations

 Each team will present to a judging panel their solution for up to three minutes.
 In Round 1, each pool of competitors will only present and be judged against the same problem set.
 The judges will be evaluating each solution as if they are the application user.
-The round will be judged based on the following criteria with each judge independently scoring the solution on a scale of 1 to 5; for more information, please see the {{< asset-static file="round-1-GSA-Judging-Form.pdf" label="Round 1 Judging Form" >}}.
+The round will be judged based on the following criteria with each judge independently scoring the solution on a scale of 1 to 5; for more information, please see the {{< asset-static file="round-1-GSA-Judging-Form.pdf" label="Round 1 Judging Form (PDF, 46.8 KB, 2 pages)" >}}.

 ---